-Ever wanted to find out how to say “zebra” in Swahili, or even “leopard” in Zulu?
+Ever wanted to find out what the striped zebra is in Ndebele or even the spotted leopard in Zulu?

 With the following table, you’ll be able to identify the most common animals of the African bush in local languages.